Get started with a supervised iPhone or iPad

 If your employer or educational institution issues you with an iPhone or iPad, it may be supervised.
 Find out what it means to use a supervised device, what the owner can see and how to tell if your iPhone or iPad is being supervised.

-Supervision gives educational institutions and businesses greater control over the devices that they own.
+Supervision gives educational institutions and businesses greater control over the devices they own.
 With supervision, your administrator can apply extra restrictions, such as turning off AirDrop or preventing access to the App Store.
 It also provides additional device configurations and features, such as silently updating apps or filtering web usage.

 Find out if your iPhone or iPad is supervised